sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 - Fixes launcher configuration to add `sbt-ivy-snapshots` repository to resolve nightly builds. [@eed3si9n][@eed3si9n]
 - Fixes performance issues during tree traversal in the incremental compiler. [#2343][2343] by [@adriaanm][@adriaanm]
 - Fixes the tracking of self types and F-bounded existential types in the incremental compiler. [#2343][2343] by [@adriaanm][@adriaanm]
-- Fixes autoImports for AutoPlugins for global configuration files. [#2120][2120]/[#2399][2399] by [@timcharper][@timcharper]
+- Avoid CCE when scalac internally uses `compileLate`. [#2453][2453] by [@retronym][@retronym]
+- Fixes the memory-related options overriding `SBT_OPTS`. [sbt/sbt-launcher-package#101][101] by [@eed3si9n][@eed3si9n]

 ### Configurable Scala compiler bridge

-sbt 0.13.10 adds `scalaCompilerBridgeSource` setting to specify the compiler brigde source.
+sbt 0.13.11 adds `scalaCompilerBridgeSource` setting to specify the compiler brigde source.
 This allows different implementation of the bridge for Scala versions, and also allows future versions of Scala compiler implementation to diverge.
 The source module will be retrieved using library management configured by `bootIvyConfiguration` task.

 [#2106][2106]/[#2197][2197]/[#2336][2336] by [@Duhemm][@Duhemm]

 ### Dotty awareness

-sbt 0.13.10 will assume that Dotty is used when `scalaVersion` starts with `0.`.
+sbt 0.13.11 will assume that Dotty is used when `scalaVersion` starts with `0.`.
 The built-in compiler bridge in sbt does not support Dotty, but a separate compiler bridge is being developed at [smarter/dotty-bridge](https://github.com/smarter/dotty-bridge) and an example project that uses it is available at [smarter/dotty-example-project](https://github.com/smarter/dotty-example-project).